Spiritual practice: Cyrenaicism

 The Cyrenaics developed the spiritual practice of negative visualization, which was later adopted by the Stoics.

 Epicureanism

 Epicureanism posits that philosophy is not just a set of beliefs or ethical claims, it is a philosophy of life.
 Epicurean spiritual practices and exercises include meditating on the Tetrapharmakos, the celebration of Eikas, the practice of aponia, and cultivating the proper understanding of the gods and death so as to remove fear.

 Stoicism

 Stoicism takes the view that philosophy is not just a set of beliefs or ethical claims, it is a way of life and discourse involving constant practice and training (e.g., asceticism).
-Stoic spiritual practices and exercises include contemplation of death and other events that are typically thought negative, training attention to remain in the present moment (similar to some forms of Eastern meditation), daily reflection on everyday problems and possible solutions, keeping a personal journal, and so on.
+Stoic spiritual practices and exercises include contemplation of death and other events that are typically thought negative, training attention to remain in the present moment (similar to some forms of Chinese meditation), daily reflection on everyday problems and possible solutions, keeping a personal journal, and so on.
 Philosophy for a Stoic is an active process of constant practice and self-reminder.